SteveALee/fullmeasure-blog/source/_posts/ears-open-for-conversations.md

 # Vision

-  "Being able to have musical conversations with others"
+  "Being able to have musical conversations"

 That means being able to play by ear in the moment, reacting to what others are playing (saying).
 In other words "improvisation" in a very broad sense, not just impressive jazz solos by master musicians.
 Rather the ability to hear, think of something to say and play it.
 It might be a bass line in an unstructured "Jam Session", a solo in the content of a Jazz group playing a standard, a new chorus melody for a song or even a full on composition.